Dr Ibrar Bhatt, Lecturer (School of Social Sciences, Education and Social Work), Queen’s University Belfast

 Dr Mark Carrigan, Researcher at Faculty of Education, University of Cambridge.

 Ibrar, Jeremy and Mark are active researchers in this area with extensive networks.

-Ibrar is working on the ESRC funded Academics’ Writing project, which explores the dynamic practices of knowledge creation in the contemporary University and how digital media shape and give life to outputs of academic work.
+Ibrar is Lecturer in Education at Queen’s University Belfast (Northern Ireland) and Executive Editor of the journal Teaching in Higher Education: Critical Perspectives.
+He has active research interests in writing and literacy as a social practice, digital literacies, and contemporary digital epistemologies.
 Jeremy is principal investigator on two projects: the ‘Learning Analytics Report Card’ (or LARC) exploring critical approaches to participatory and student-led analytics in education (http://larc-project.com); and a project entitled ‘Pulse’ which is developing ‘Internet of Things’ devices that connect campus-based and distances students (http://data-pulse.net) Mark Carrigan is a postdoctoral research associate in the Faculty of Education at the University of Cambridge.